 Our data structure only has pointers in one direction - each parent points to its children nodes, but children don't point to their parents, or up the tree in general.
 As a result, we're free to rebuild an entire subtree whenever it's unbalanced.
-And once we rebuild a subtree, say for node v, we have $\text{SIZE}(\text{LEFT}(v)) = \frac{1}{2} \cdot k$, where k is the size of the subtree of v.
-In order to unbalance LEFT(v), we need to make $\text{SIZE}(\text{LEFT}(v)) < \alpha \cdot k$.
-For $\alpha < \frac{1}{2}$, it's clear that we need $\theta(k)$ updates on v's subtree.
-The same applies for RIGHT(v).
+And once we rebuild a subtree, we can make at least $\theta(k)$ insertions or deletions before it becomes unbalanced again, where k is the size of the subtree.

 When we do need to rebuild a subtree, we can charge the process of rebuilding to the $\theta(k)$ updates we've made.
-Since each node we add can potentially unbalance every subtree it's a part of (a total of $\log(n)$ trees), we can update the tree in $\log(n)$ amortized time (assuming that a tree can be rebuilt in $\theta(k)$ time, which is easy).
+Since each node we add can potentially unbalance every subtree it's a part of (a total of log(n) trees), we can update the tree in log(n) amortized time (assuming that a tree can be rebuilt in $\theta(k)$ time, which is easy).